BARTCHIVES

 BART in brief: “BART had gone too far, the critics, said, and history proved their argument was partially correct.
 Others argued that BART had to plow fresh ground because the industry was stagnant, and they were also partially correct.”

-The BARTchives is a nationally recognized site on the history of the Bay Area Rapid Transit system, with a focus on the legacy fleet.
+The BARTchives is a nationally recognized website on the history of the Bay Area Rapid Transit system, with a focus on the legacy fleet.
 Contributions are welcome - please see the About page.

 Flag Counter